hannajiangg/326-Group-Project/README.md

   - Profile management
   - Search Bar

+## API Routes

+### GET

+In server.js, there are app.get instances that handle loading user profile, getting listings, and getting listing information.

+'/api/listings'
+'/api/listings/:id'
+'/api/listings/:id/thumbnail'
+'/api/listings/:id/carousel/:index'
+'/api/profiles'
+'/api/profiles/:id/postedListings'
+"/api/self/profile"
+"/api/login/callback"
+'/api/login'

+### POST

+### PUT

+In server.js, there are app.put instances that handle putting the profiles and listings onto the front end.

+'/api/listings'
+'/api/profiles'

+### DELETE

+In server.js, there is app.delete that handles the deletion of item listings from the database.

+'/api/listings/:id'

 ### View Pages: Currently, our buttons do not work.

 To access a page, navigate to localhost/index.html#view To access the main page, type `localhost/index.html#main` after the URL.

 #### Available Pages